-I remember when my interest in the national and international political environment first intensified.
+I remember when my awareness of and interest in the national and international political environment got its first real boost in intensity.
 It was 1968.
 I was twelve years old and I was in the middle of my last year in elementary school.
 Now, I know some people may think that the age of twelve is kind of early for a kid to be interested in the political scene.
 But the 1960’s were intense times.
 And my own interests were … well … not always exactly normal.
 I was what I suppose many people call a “nerd.”
 But not just the kind of nerd who buries his nose in science books and hides out in his bedroom doing experiments (although I did my share of that, too.)
 I listened.
 And I observed.
 And I thought about a lot of different kinds of things.
 And my thoughts didn’t always follow the mainstream.

 In the years from 1966 to 1968, turmoil over the war in Vietnam exploded big time into the American consciousness.
 Fighting escalated in that little country halfway around the world.
 The names “Hanoi” and “Saigon” and “Viet Cong” were splashed in bold, fear-inducing letters across the headlines of newspapers and spouted nightly by news anchors on television.
 Protests against the war literally erupted in flames across the United States.
 And young men dodging the military draft fled to Canada in fear for their lives.